 Generally in any group (usually a group of 2 in a tiny trailer…) there is a PP. If you and your travel partner plan everything together…well…more power to you!
 Personally, I’m not sure that it would be in the best interest of my marriage to plan everything together, but you need to do what works for you!

-Working on our first trip (a trip into the Washington State Rainforest) was a labor of love as I planned, researched, emailed, ordered Visitor’s Guides and questioned Eddie about his interests -a lot.
+Working on our first trip (a trip into the Washington State Rainforest) was a labor of love as I planned, researched, emailed, ordered Visitor’s Guides I also questioned Eddie about his interests -a lot.
 (See more about WA HERE)

 I was truly a woman with a mission.

-It did eventually became frustrating to me that Eddie kept answering my questions with, “I don’t really know”, but I also understood that he hadn’t traveled much and that there was going to be a bit of a learning curve for Eddie as he discovered his interests and his ‘travel style’.
-What I wasn’t prepared for was finding out how different his interests, needs and preferences were from mine, and how dismayed I felt at realizing that I didn’t know him any better than that!
+It did eventually became frustrating to me that Eddie kept answering my questions with, “I don’t really know”, but I also understood that he hadn’t traveled much and therefore there was going to be a bit of a learning curve for Eddie.
+After all, he was still discovering his interests and his ‘travel style’.
+What I wasn’t prepared for was finding out how different his interests, needs and preferences were from mine, and as a result, how dismayed I felt at realizing that I didn’t know him any better than that!
 What I also wasn’t prepared for was feeling so responsible for his enjoyment of a trip.

 The information that you gather will help the PP make choices about itineraries, sites, meals and schedules as plans for future trips unfold.
 It can also help you to be aware of and sensitive to your partner’s needs, interests and challenges.

 Print out the following list to fill out and take notes.
 Make it a relaxed time over dinner and drinks, enjoying a cozy evening in front of the fire or whatever makes conversation fun for you.
 However you choose, look over these 20 questions before you plan your next trip!
 Here goes:

 1).
 On a scale of 1-5, rate the following areas of interest and make notes of specifics: